-Recently, the AKC ranked the Labrador retriever as the most popular dog breed in the United States in 2014—for the 24th year in a row.
+Recently, the AKC ranked the Labrador retriever as the most popular dog breed in the United States in 2018—for the 28th year in a row.
 As AKC Vice President Gina DiNardo says, “The Lab truly is America’s dog”.

-We’re calling it now: Labrador retrievers will be the AKC’s number one most popular dog breed again in 2015, and to show you why they deserve the top spot, here are 14 reasons why Labradors are such awesome dogs:
+We’re calling it now: Labrador retrievers will be the AKC’s number one most popular dog breed though 2020, and to show you why they deserve the top spot, here are 14 reasons why Labradors are such awesome dogs: